 - How can I maintain my back exercise routine when it's too hot to work out outside?

-Dehydration is one of the most underestimated causes of summer back pain.
-When your body lacks adequate fluid, several concerning changes occur that directly impact your spine:
+Dehydration is probably the biggest summer back pain trigger that people miss.
+When your body doesn’t have enough fluid, several things happen that directly hit your spine:

-- Muscle tension increases: Dehydrated muscles become tight and prone to spasms, particularly in your back and neck
+- Muscle tension increases: Dehydrated muscles get tight and prone to spasms, especially in your back and neck

-- Disc health suffers: Your spinal discs are approximately 80% water, and dehydration can reduce their ability to cushion vertebrae
+- Disc health suffers: Your spinal discs are about 80% water, and when you’re dehydrated they can’t cushion your vertebrae as well

-- Blood flow decreases: Reduced circulation means less oxygen and nutrients reach your back muscles
+- Blood flow decreases: Less circulation means your back muscles get less oxygen and nutrients

-- Inflammation rises: Dehydration can trigger inflammatory responses that worsen existing back pain
+- Inflammation rises: Dehydration can trigger inflammatory responses that make existing back pain worse

-Office workers are particularly vulnerable because air conditioning can mask thirst signals while simultaneously dehydrating the body through constant circulation of dry air.
+Office workers get hit particularly hard because air conditioning masks your thirst signals while simultaneously dehydrating you through constant circulation of dry air.
+I noticed this pattern in my own office after tracking my water intake and pain levels for a few weeks during summer.

 - Increased forward head posture as you lean toward air conditioning vents